joanna2028/PLANETARY-DAO/README.md

 Nations States
 Companies

-We are building with Consensys
+We are building with ConsensYs